utility-code/tinyDL/README.md

 - Define a directory
 - It saves experiments with their losses over epochs along with a representation of the model (somewhat xD)
 - auto increment
+### GPU support
+- For everything thats working
+- Define in config
+- Note that the GPU support is wonky and results arent as good.
+Yet.
+Trying to fix
 ### Plots
 - Accuracy/Loss plot
 ### Norm